mathwhiz1212/daplie.com/posts/lets-encrypt-in-literally-60-seconds.md

 This is ridiculous.
 Purely for Giggles.

-But, yes, we're going to set up an HTTPS Web Server on a fresh system in 90 (ish) seconds.
+But, yes, we're going to set up an HTTPS Web Server on a fresh system in (exactly) 90 seconds.

 Assumptions
 -----------